kaikousa/awscli/README.md

-# awscli
+# AWS tools

-Dockerized awscli for CircleCI
+Dockerized set of AWS CLI tools for CircleCI and other CI-tools that support running jobs in Docker containers.

+Installs `awscli`, `s3cmd` and `awsebcli`.